PhD, New York University, 2012

 She received her PhD in developmental psychology from New York University’s Steinhardt School of Culture, Education, and Human Development and holds a BA in psychology and educational studies from the University of California, Los Angeles (UCLA).

 (Re)Building the Foundation of Black Girlhood: A Partnership to Promote Black Girls’ Socio-Emotional and Cultural Development.
-Through the structure of the Alliance for Research in Chicagoland Communities (ARCC), Rogers and Gloria Dotson-Lewis, founder of Distinctively Me, will build research-community partnership designed to integrate socioemotional programming into schools for Black girls.
 There has been an 81% increase in the number of adolescent girls admitted to Illinois Department of Juvenile Justice facilities, a startling upsurge that disproportionately (57%) affects Black girls.
-This school-to-prison pipeline, known as “pushout”, is only one of several penalties Black girls in Chicago-area public schools endure as a result of discriminatory school discipline practices and limited access to social workers and counselors.
-Our partnership aims to (re)build the foundation of Black girlhood by providing the developmentally-appropriate, culturally- relevant socio-emotional support Black girls need to thrive.
+This school-to-prison pipeline, known as “pushout,” is only one of several penalties Black girls in Chicago-area public schools endure as a result of discriminatory school discipline practices and limited access to social workers and counselors.
+Through the structure of the Alliance for Research in Chicagoland Communities (ARCC), Rogers and Gloria Dotson-Lewis, founder of Distinctively Me, formed a research-community partnership designed to integrate socioemotional programming into schools for Black girls.
+Each month they gather 10 Black women–high school students, educators, professors, community service providers–in Chicagoland to provide the developmentally-appropriate, culturally relevant socio-emotional support Black girls (and women) need to thrive.

 Children’s Self-Perceptions and Social Interactions in School.
 Rogers’ current research on identity among children engages three related questions: (1) how do children’s racial and gender identities develop over time; (2) how do racial and gender stereotypes intersect and impact identity development; and (3) how do multiple identities intersect (or overlap) across development?
 Primary data were gathered from 2013–16 and include in-depth interviews, survey measures, and experimental techniques.
 The sample includes 240 children ages 7-14 years from racially diverse backgrounds in predominately low-income public schools.